ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 #### CNN RNN Encoder

-The cnn rnn encoder works by first mapping the input integer sequence `b x s` (where `b` is the batch size and `s` is the length of the sequence) into a sequence of embeddings, then it passes the embedding through a stack of convolutional layers (by default 2), that is followed by a stack of recurrent layers (by default 1), followed by a reduce operation that by default only returns the last output, but can perfrom other reduce functions.
+The cnn rnn encoder works by first mapping the input integer sequence `b x s` (where `b` is the batch size and `s` is the length of the sequence) into a sequence of embeddings, then it passes the embedding through a stack of convolutional layers (by default 2), that is followed by a stack of recurrent layers (by default 1), followed by a reduce operation that by default only returns the last output, but can perform other reduce functions.
 If you want to output the full `b x s x h` where `h` is the size of the output of the last rnn layer, you can specify `reduce_output: None`.

 ```